|

 Johnston

-to Follett: Denies suggestions that the Department is favouring the Aero Clubs
+to Follett: Denies suggestions that the Department is favouring

-over private enterprise and urges "all bodies in civil aviation to try to
+the Aero Clubs over private enterprise and urges "all bodies

-pull together".
-Advises that the Air Force would not consent to the hangar
+Air Force would not consent to the hangar doors being cut off.
+Suggests

-doors being cut off.
-Suggests Follett approach Dicky Williams direct. |
+Follett approach Dicky Williams direct. |

 Johnston